richardeigenmann/HangmanQml/Readme.md

 ### Using a static JavaScript to carry state from one item to the next

-I use a JavaScript array for the secreWords that come from the webservice and a JavaScript Set for the pickedLetters.
+I use a JavaScript array for the secretWords that come from the webservice and a JavaScript Set for the pickedLetters.
 Oddly when you import a JavaScript file into a QML object it creates a new instance of this in memory which is not desired.
 I would rather have a "static" instance of the library.
 This is achieved with the somewhat